CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/architectureElements.md

 The Interaction Elements are maintained and controlled by the system's connectors

-The system Componenets and Connectors all get put together in a systems configeration
+The system Components and Connectors all get put together in a systems configuration